fengboyue/jsdk/README.md

 ## Updates

+### v2.5.0 Milestone - 2020/8/21
+- Now "cachedImport" of global configuration supports custom timestamp string.
+- New "math" module for vector and geometry calculations.
+- New "jsugar" module for containing advanced syntax featues that already exists.
+- New "JS.net" package and Http class insteading of old Ajax class.
+- Rename NotHandleError class to RefusedError.
+- Rename Bundle class to I18N.
+- New DataCache class for binary files.
+- New ImageCache class for preload images.

 ### v2.4.0 - 2020/8/3
-[Added]
-- Supports drag/tap events for mobile browsers.
+- Support drag/tap events for mobile browsers.

-[Changed]
-- rename the system module to jscore.
+- Rename system module to jscore.
-- rename the jsmv module to jsmvc.
+- Rename jsmv module to jsmvc.
-- refactor some class of the input module.
+- Refactor some class of the input module.
-- set the default interval time of SeqKeys to Infinity.
+- Set the default interval time of SeqKeys to Infinity.
-- change "canImport" to "closeImport" in global configuration.
+- Change "canImport" to "closeImport" in global configuration.
-- rename "minimize" to "minImport" in global configuration.
+- Rename "minimize" to "minImport" in global configuration.
-- add new "cachedImport" item in global configuration.
+- Add new "cachedImport" item in global configuration.

 ### v2.3.1 - 2020/7/26
-[Bugfix]
-- fix a bug of EventBus's _call method caused by the last refactoring.
+- Fix a bug of EventBus's _call method caused by the last refactoring.
-- fix a bug after Bom.ready() has been called many times.
+- Fix a bug when Bom.ready() had been called many times.

-[Removed]
-- remove redundancy @aop annotation.
+- Remove redundancy @aop annotation.

-[Changed]
-- refactor some methods of Page class.
+- Refactor some methods of Page class.
-- refactor App Event.
+- Refactor App Event.
-- minify size of source code.
+- Minify size of source code.
-- minify Reflect.js.
+- Minify Reflect.js.

 ### v2.3.0 - 2020/7/24
-[Added]
-- create new media module with advanced audio and video players.
+- New "media" module supports advanced audio and video players.
-- add interval time for Seqkeys in Keyboard class.
+- Add interval time for Seqkeys in Keyboard class.
 - Ajax class supports new response type: arraybuffer.

 ### v2.2.0 - 2020/7/17
-[Added]
-- create new input module for complex key and mouse events.
+- New "input" module for complex key and mouse events.
-- generate index.html for every directory of examples automatically.
+- Generate index.html for every directory of examples automatically.

-[Changed]
-- rename "importMode" to "canImport" in global configuration.
+- Rename "importMode" to "canImport" in global configuration.
-- if EventHandler function renturn false means that: evt.stopPropagation();evt.preventDefault().
+- Now, if EventHandler function renturn false means that: evt.stopPropagation();evt.preventDefault().
-- revise parts of contents in the guides.
+- Revise parts of contents in the guides.
-- lightweight bugfixes & optimizes.
+- Lightweight bugfixes & optimizes.

 ### v2.1.0 - 2020/7/11
-[Added]
-- create new animation module.
+- New "animation" module.
-- add computedStyle method on HTMLElement.prototype.
+- Add computedStyle method on HTMLElement.prototype.
-- add some useful methods to Colors class.
+- Add some useful methods to Colors class.
-- add Type.json from Type.object which only presents class instance now.
+- Add Type.json from Type.object which only presents class instance now.

-[Removed]
-- remove and modified some unused methods of Dates class and Date.prototye.
+- Remove and modified some unused methods of Dates class and Date.prototye.
-- remove some unused type definitions on Model classes.
+- Remove some unused type definitions on Model classes.
-- remove some unused jsdocs.
+- Remove some unused jsdocs.

-[Changed]
-- redesign new stronger Timer class for constant interval time and calculation of FPS.
+- Redesign new stronger Timer class for constant interval time and calculation of FPS.
-- move all Model and View classes to new "jsmv" module from old "jsui" module.
+- Move all Model and View classes to new "jsmv" module from old "jsui" module.
-- rename the package of "JS.data.*" to "JS.ds.*" and create new "jsds" module for keeping core module size smaller.
+- Rename the package of "JS.data.*" to "JS.ds.*" and create separated "jsds" module for keeping core module smaller.
-- move the package of "JS.store.*" to "jsvp" module for keeping core module size smaller.
+- Move the package of "JS.store.*" to "jsvp" module for keeping core module smaller.

+### v2.0.0 Milestone - 2020/6/16
+- Release all-new JDSK 2.0!

 ## Old Versions
 The <a href="https://github.com/fengboyue/jsdk-0.x" target="_blank">